Changelog

 • What.
 Admins can now edit any page right on the site.
 An editor icon appears in the top-right of the admin panel and next to the search on every page.
 Open it to browse every uploaded file as a folder tree, view and edit any one, and save.
 You can also roll a file back to an earlier version.

 • Why.
-Fix a typo or update a page in seconds — no Obsidian, no re-sync.
+Fix a typo or update a page in seconds.
+No Obsidian, no re-sync.

 • How.
 Click the editor icon (admins only).
 The current page's note opens by default; pick any other file from the tree on the left.
 Edits stay in your browser until you press Save, and the versions panel lets you load and restore an older version.